Network Membership & Discovery

 - A registry of trusted nodes

-Its sole purpose is enabling connectivity.
+Its sole purpose is enabling connectivity and resource contribution.

 Trusted Registration (Extension)